euler-xyz/evk-periphery/docs/customLiquidators.md

 # Custom Liquidators

-By using the `HookTargetWhitelist` liquidation can be shielded to make it only callable by specific addresses.
+By using the `HookTargetAccessControl` liquidation can be shielded to make it only callable by specific addresses.
 Using a custom liquidator different liquidation logic can be implemented.

 ## CustomLiquidatorBase